-To view other computer information such as the model number, serial number, and BIOS version and date, select the Product Data option from the Setup main menu.
+To view other computer information such as the model number, serial number, and BIOS version and date, select the Product Data option from the Configuration/Setup Utility menu.
 Like in the System Information menu, the items displayed are not configurable.